DeV1L/Run-SQLFromAzureBlobStorage/README.md

 # Run-SQLFromAzureBlobStorage
-Azure Automation script to run SQL scrips stored in Azure Blob storage
+Azure Automation script to run your SQL scrips stored in Azure Blob storage.
+Use it to perform one-time or periodical tasks at your Azure SQL Database.